Is Good Therapy Too Inaccessible to POC?

 Who is this for?

-Readers interested in mental health access, racial equity in therapy, and the experiences of Black women seeking care.
+Readers interested in mental health access, therapist matching, and the experiences of Black women and other people of color seeking therapy.

 About the Provider